livekit/components-js/packages/react/etc/components-react.api.md

 // Warnings were encountered during analysis:
 //
-// src/TokenSource.ts:303:3 - (ae-forgotten-export) The symbol "LiteralOrFn" needs to be exported by the entry point index.docs.d.ts
-// src/TokenSource.ts:313:3 - (ae-forgotten-export) The symbol "CustomFn" needs to be exported by the entry point index.docs.d.ts
-// src/TokenSource.ts:313:3 - (ae-forgotten-export) The symbol "TokenSourceCustom" needs to be exported by the entry point index.docs.d.ts
-// src/TokenSource.ts:322:3 - (ae-forgotten-export) The symbol "TokenSourceEndpoint" needs to be exported by the entry point index.docs.d.ts
 // src/context/layout-context.ts:10:3 - (ae-forgotten-export) The symbol "PinContextType" needs to be exported by the entry point index.docs.d.ts
 // src/context/layout-context.ts:11:3 - (ae-forgotten-export) The symbol "WidgetContextType" needs to be exported by the entry point index.docs.d.ts